Aston Villa F.C.–West Bromwich Albion F.C. rivalry: Crossing the divide

 Tony Morley represented Aston Villa and West Bromwich Albion in the 1970s and 1980s, winning the league and the European Cup with the former.
 Cyrille Regis played for both clubs in the same era, in addition to a third team in the region, Wolverhampton Wanderers.
 More recent players to have represented both teams include Riccardo Scimeca, James Chester, Sam Johnstone and Kevin Phillips, who left Villa for Albion in 2006 and later played for Birmingham City, and Liam Ridgewell, who also played for all three teams.

 In the 2020s, Aston Villa made signings of a number of West Bromwich Albion Academy players.
-Signing Tim Iroegbunam, Rico Richards, Finn Azaz, Finley Thorndike and Jamaldeen Jimoh-Aloba in a period of two years after the acquisition of former West Brom Academy manager Mark Harrison as Aston Villa Academy manager.
+Signing Tim Iroegbunam, Rico Richards, Finn Azaz, Finley Thorndike and Jamaldeen Jimoh-Aloba in a period of two years after the acquisition of former West Brom Academy manager Mark Harrison as Aston Villa Academy manager..
+Only Iroegbunam has gone on to forge a top level career, playing 48 times for Everton before signing for Hull city in 2026.
 In that period, Villa also signed former West Brom academy players Louie Barry and Morgan Rogers although not directly from West Brom.